preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 Cancel a Review Workflow
 ************************************
 If needed, a Review Workflow can be cancelled, for any reason.
-Note that publication is not possible if a Review Workflow is active for the document, and then has to be cancelled.
+Note that publication is not possible if a Review Workflow is active for the document.The Review workflow has to be cancelled before the Publication Workflow can be started.

 1. Click the link in the column "Status".
 2. Click "Cancel Send for Comments Workflow".